PHP interfaces, what are they and when should you use them?

 So, what is an interface?

-Often described as a contract, an interface ensures that all implementing classes provide specific methods.
-In other words, if your class implements an interface, then it is promising to provide some specific functionality.
-This is useful if other classes are going to be using the class since they can be sure that certain features will be available.
+Often described as a “contract” an interface ensures that any class implementing it provides a specific set of methods.
+In other words, if your class implements an interface, it’s promising to offer certain functionality.
+This is incredibly useful when other parts of your application rely on that class - they can trust that the required methods will always exist.

 How do interfaces differ from abstract classes?